yushan613/Altimeter_Reader/footprint_computer/readme.txt

 footprint_computer/all_pts: contains the SHAPE file of all the photo centers, from which information like photo center coordinates, ground elevation, and flight direction, looking angle can be extracted exported as csv files.

-footprint_computer/1815: As an example, needed information for photos on flight line 1815 was exported as a CSV file for further computations.
+footprint_computer/1815_shp: As an example, photos centers on flight line 1815 was exported as a SHAPE file.
+Then from this SHAPE file, attributes (information) like coordinates, ground elevation, flight direction can be exported as a CSV file.

+1815_coord_ele.csv: Exported CSV file.
+Then add the reading results given by the altimeter_reader to the CSV file, by subtracting ground elevation we get the camera height above the ground.